alemansrao/Secure-Gallery/README.md

 # Secure-Gallery

-Online Secure gallery application create as a part of joblessness
+Online Secure gallery application create as a part of being bored